telerik/kendo-ui-core/docs/controls/hybrid/styles/icons.md

 > **Important**
 >
 > The current Windows Phone 8 versions do not support web fonts loaded from a local CSS file when used in PhoneGap or HTML5 applications.
 Unfortunately, there are no known workarounds yet.
-Use the [images for icons](#custom-icons-in-wp8) when targeting WP8 applications.
+Use the [images for icons](#custom-icons-on-windows-phone-8) when targeting WP8 applications.

 The Kendo UI Hybrid framework includes 38 integrated font icons, which can be used directly in a Kendo UI project intended to run on mobile devices by specifying a `data-icon` attribute with any of the icon names listed below, which are supported by all Button widgets and ListView items.

-## List of Hybrid Font Icons
+## List of Basic Hybrid Font Icons

 <ul class="additional-icons">
     <li><span class="button km-about"></span>about</li>